ramiqadoumi/kafana-task/README.md

 - Add new user
 - Add new account
 - Add Credit/Debit Transaction for selected account
-- Grid view of all users saved on the database (Grid must return 10 records at a time)
+- Grid view of all users saved on the database
-- Grid view of all accounts saved on the database (Grid must return 10 records at a time)
+- Grid view of all accounts saved on the database
-- Grid view of all transactions saved on the database (Grid must return 10 records at a time)
+- Grid view of all transactions saved on the database
 - Delete one or more user on the same time
 - Upload user Photo and Save it on Database